uob-erl/deepgaze_ros/README.md

 ROS wrapper package for deepgaze

 # Install deepgaze library

-https://github.com/mpatacchiola/deepgaze
+For using the original deepgaze software cite Patacchiola et al as requested in their github page. https://github.com/mpatacchiola/deepgaze
 Follow instructions as shown in github to install the prerequisites